-Things like rock outcroppings, narrow chutes and other natural obstacles are also key ingredients to a crazy-hard run.
-Below are the some of the Scariest Runs in North America – in no particular order.
+Things like rock outcroppings, narrow chutes, and other natural obstacles are also key ingredients to a crazy-hard run.
+Below are some of the Scariest Runs in North America – in no particular order.

 Delirium Dive – Sunshine Village, Banff, Canada